Europe's old wealth seeks new home in Asia

 Big financial institutions, feeling the pinch of a tougher investment banking climate and higher capital requirements, are taking note - and looking to get their own piece of the action.

 UBS, a Swiss banking giant, has set up a family office team that is looking to cater to two dozen clients in Asia who have assets of $200 million or more.
-Other global players like Credit Suisse, HSBC and Canada’s RBC Wealth are also courting family offices, along with Singapore-based DBS Group.
+Other global players like Credit Suisse CSGN.VX, HSBC (HSBA.L) and Canada’s RBC Wealth (RY.TO) are also courting family offices, along with Singapore-based DBS Group (DBSM.SI).

 The Spinolas, whose ancestors include crusaders during the Middle Ages, cardinals of the Holy Roman Empire and influential figures in the politics, culture and prosperity of Genoa, are one of those families.
 But they are doing things their own way.